-During a highly circulated 2013 interview with the New York Times, Kanye West spoke candidly on a slew of topics— Kim, minimalism, and succeeding the throne of Steve Jobs among them— in a way he hadn't done before.
-One topic Ye fleshed out in conversation and shed some light on was his discography, and his feelings on its entirety.
-It wasn’t quite as tidy as Jay Z photographing all of his music albums in an ordered stack, but it did reveal a lot about what Kanye thinks of his output.
+During a 2013 interview with the New York Times, Kanye West shed some light on his feelings about his own discography.
+It wasn’t quite as tidy as JAY-Z photographing all of his music albums in an ordered stack, but it did reveal a lot about what Kanye thinks of his output.
 He said that 808s & Heartbreak “redefined the sound of radio,” while admitting that “the fact that I can’t sing that well is what makes 808s so special.”
 Meanwhile, he called My Beautiful Dark Twisted Fantasy a “backhanded apology.”
-In more clear terms, he called his releases in the four years leading up to 2013 as the “most culturally relevant albums” of the time.
+In more clear terms, he called his releases in the four years leading up to 2013 the “most culturally relevant albums” of the time.

-Almost immediately, his comments were absorbed into the ever-evolving conversation that overtakes the timeline with regularity, about how one ranks Kanye’s discography.
-Regardless of how you may feel about him as a person—political endorsements and bromance breakups aside, Kanye has one of the most impressive rap catalogs ever, spanning seven solo records and two collaborative efforts.
+Almost immediately, his comments were absorbed into the ever-evolving conversation that regularly overtakes the timeline, about how one ranks Kanye’s albums.
+Regardless of how you may feel about him as a person—political endorsements and bromance breakups aside—Kanye has one of the most impressive rap catalogs ever, spanning nine solo records and three collaborative efforts.
 He has undeniably secured a place at the bow of American culture.
 In the words of the artist himself, “I am so credible and so influential and so relevant that I will change things.”